IcyShadow5/godot-coder-ai/README.md

 ## License

+The code is MIT-licensed (see `LICENSE`).
+Two things stay separate from the code:

-This is a private/local training tool.
-Individual corpus sources retain their original licenses — always check before redistributing trained models.
+- **Corpus sources** keep their original licenses — always check before redistributing trained models.
 Local imports are marked `LicenseRef-User-Owned-Private` and are never redistributed.
+- **Trained model weights** are released separately, under their own terms — the code and the models are not the same license.

+If you train a model on your own projects, it is yours.
+If you train on third-party sources, the source licenses decide what you may share.